The 5 day Salkantay Trek is one of the best alternative trails to Machu Picchu in Peru.

 What is the Salkantay Trek

 The classic Salkantay Trek is a 5 day hike to Machu Picchu.
 Named after the Salkantay Mountain, it’s one of the most scenic trails through the Peruvian Andes.

-It’s easily accessible from Cusco, but the trailhead officially starts in Soraypampa, a 3-hour drive away.
+It’s easily accessible from Cusco (I recommend staying here in Cusco before the trek), but the trailhead officially starts in Soraypampa, a 3-hour drive away.